Hosted by HUB Cycling, Bike the Night is a 10-km cycling event from David Lam Park along the Vancouver Seawall one evening in mid-September.

 TIP #2: Go with a group of friends!
 The more the merrier!

 TIP #3: If you hope to take advantage of the free bike tune-ups, arrive early and join the line-up right away.
-It’s a popular benefit, the line-up gets long and the service ends before 8:00 pm.
+It’s a popular benefit and the line-up gets long.

-TIP #4: 10 km might seem like a long ways if you’re not used to riding a bike, but it’s not really that far.
+TIP #4: 10 kms might seem like a long way if you’re not used to riding a bike, but it’s not really that far.
 Also, most participants roll along at a leisurely speed and there are virtually no hills.
-It’s a perfect route for novices, young families and people of all ages.
+The route is ideal for novices, young families and people of all ages.
 It’s not challenging and it’s not a race!
 It’s just fun!

 TIP #5: Feel free to dress up crazy and cover your bike with lights.
 You won’t be the only one!